PATH: Boat Production » Boat Equipment » Propulsion » Engines »

 - Published over 500 DIY How-To articles about boat design, construction, inspection, operation, maintenance, troubleshooting and repair.
 We are working hard to do more.

 We are currently formatting and polishing the Anchors Aweigh Academy online and hands-on courses.
-The Marine Surveying course has proven to be excellent for both the beginner and the seasoned surveyor, and especially helpful to the Do-It-Yourselfer.
+Our Marine Surveying course has proven to be excellent for both the beginner and the seasoned surveyor, and especially helpful to the Do-It-Yourselfer.

 Current Academy Members must SIGN IN to gain FULL access to this